oddlama/vane/documentation/content/vane-portals/portals.md

 ### Trivia

 - Portals close automatically after 10 seconds.
-- Any entity can traverse a portal, including items horses and minecarts!
+- Any entity can traverse a portal, including items, horses and minecarts!
 - Portals can be built horizontally.
 - A portal cannot be activated if the destination portal is already connected somewhere else.
 - Public portals can be activated by a redstone repeater.